Loris1123/RbScheme/README.md

 You can also do multiple calculations at once with nested lists:

     (+ (* 13 37) (- 4 2))

+#### Conversion Rules
+When doing arithmetics with different datatypes, the following rules will be applied

+ - Integer + Integer = Integer
+ - Float + Float = Float
+ - Rational + Rational = Rational
+ - Integer + Float = Float
+ - Float + Rational = Float
+ - Integer + Rational = Rational

+The same rules are used vice versa and for the other arithmetics.

 ### Builtin-functions